-Dementia prevalence also varies by gender, with more women than men affected.
-One study estimated that in individuals ages 71 years and older, approximately 16 percent of women had dementia compared with 11 percent of men.22 While previous research suggested higher rates of dementia prevalence in women were related largely to women's longer life expectancy,22 newer research suggests that differences in genetic factors32 and education33 levels may contribute to disparate prevalence rates by gender as well.
+Dementia prevalence also varies by gender, affecting more women than men.
+One study estimated that in adults age 71 years and older, approximately 16 percent of women had dementia compared with 11 percent of men.
+While previous research suggested that higher rates of dementia prevalence in women were related largely to women's longer life expectancy, newer research suggests that differences in genetic factors and education levels may contribute to disparate prevalence rates by gender as well.

-MCI.
-The prevalence of MCI is even more difficult to ascertain than the prevalence of dementia due to even greater between-study differences in sampling, methods of clinical assessment, and the criteria used to define MCI.29 Estimates of MCI prevalence range widely, from 3 to 42 percent in adults ages 65 years and older.^{34, 35} One systematic review of 35 population-based studies found the median prevalence to be 4.9 percent (range, 0.5%-31.9%) for amnestic MCI, 26.4 percent (range, 3%-42%) for MCI, and 20.6 percent (range, 5.1%-35.9%) for CIND across a broad age range of older adults.35 While the prevalence of MCI and CIND appeared to increase with age, these studies did not identify a consistent relationship with age across different definitions.^{34, 35} Likewise, these studies found no consistent relationship between MCI and gender, race/ethnicity, or education.^{34, 35}
+The prevalence of MCI is even more difficult to ascertain than the prevalence of dementia because of even greater between-study differences in sampling, methods of clinical assessment, and the criteria used to define MCI.
+Estimates of MCI prevalence range widely, from 3 to 42 percent in adults age 65 years and older.
+One systematic review of 35 population-based studies found the median prevalence to be 4.9 percent (range, 0.5% to 31.9%) for amnestic MCI, 26.4 percent (range, 3% to 42%) for MCI, and 20.6 percent (range, 5.1% to 35.9%) for CIND across a broad age range of older adults.
+While the prevalence of MCI and CIND appeared to increase with age, these studies did not identify a consistent relationship with age across different definitions.
+Likewise, these studies found no consistent relationship between MCI and gender, race/ethnicity, or education.